alyssandra-cabading/alyssandra-cabading.github.io/projects/javahospital.md

   <img class="ui image" src="../images/h4.png">
 </div>

-Here are some lines of code from the Patient Class that checks if the parameters are valid before creating a Patient Object.
+Here are some lines of code from the Patient Class that checks if the parameters are valid before creating a Patient Object:

 ```js
   public void setTriage(int newTriage) throws PatientException{
       switch(newTriage){
          case (1): level = "EXTREMELY Urgent.";
             break;